Variation of anticyclotomic Iwasawa invariants in Hida families: Big Heegner points

 \section{Big Heegner points}

-Fix an integer $N\geq 1$ admitting a factorization $N=N^+N^-$ with $(N^+,N^-)=1$ and $N^-$ equal to the square-free product of an \emph{odd} number of primes, and fix a prime $p\nmid 6N$.
-Also, let $K$ be an imaginary quadratic field of discriminant $-D_K<0$ prime to $Np$ and such that every prime factor of $N^+$ (resp. $N^-$) splits (resp. is inert) in $K$.
+As in Chapter~\ref{sec:hida-theory}, we fix an integer $N\geqslant 1$ admitting a factorization $N=N^+N^-$ with $(N^+,N^-)=1$ and $N^-$ equal to the square-free product of an \emph{odd} number of primes, and fix a prime $p\nmid 6N$.
+Also, we let $K/\Q$ be an imaginary quadratic field of discriminant $-D_K<0$ prime to $Np$ and such that every prime factor of $N^+$ (resp. $N^-$) splits (resp. is inert) in $K$. \sk

 In this section we describe a mild extension of the construction in \cite{LV-MM} (following \cite{howard-invmath}) of big Heegner points attached to $K$.
 Indeed, using the results from the preceding section, we can extend the constructions of \emph{loc.cit.} to branches of the Hida family which are \emph{not necessarily} primitive (in the sense of \cite[\S{1}]{hida86b}).
 The availability of such extension is fundamental for the purposes of this paper.